 Edit when you're offline

-On Mac and iOS, you can only open a shared document when your device is connected to the Internet.
-If you aren’t connected, or if you go offline while collaborating, the app displays an alert asking if you’d like to work on an offline copy of the document.
+On Mac and iOS, you can open a shared document only when your device is connected to the Internet.
+If it isn't connected, or if you go offline while collaborating, the app displays an alert asking if you’d like to work on an offline copy of the document.

 If you go offline while collaborating from iCloud.com, your changes won't appear for others until you reconnect to the Internet.

 Change language and region settings

-Your document’s language and region settings match the system language and region setting of your device at the time you invited others to collaborate.
+Your document's language and region settings match the system language and region setting of your device at the time that you invited others to collaborate.
 You can't use customized region formatting when you invite others to work on your document.

 To update these settings, turn off collaboration, make your changes, then share the document again.
-Learn more about features supported when collaborating.
+Learn more about features that are supported when you collaborate.